Where to Stay in Dubai First Time: 8 BEST Areas

 Palm Jumeirah is dotted with various beach clubs, providing ample space to relax with a cocktail by the beach during the day.
 By night they transition into nightclubs, turning the resort into a thriving party scene.
 If nightlife is important to your vacation, this is a perfect location for you.

-If you grow bored of lazing around on beaches all day you can head to the Atlantis-themed Lost Chambers Aquarium on the outer crescent at Atlantis.
-The whole family can enjoy wandering various underwater tunnels with more than 65,000 marine animals, including 14 species of sharks and rays swimming around you.
+• the Atlantis-themed Lost Chambers Aquarium on the outer crescent at Atlantis, where you can wander various underwater tunnels with more than 65,000 marine animals, including 14 species of sharks and rays swimming around you.

-Alternatively, the Aquaventure Waterpark at Atlantis is a great place for a more exciting day out.
-This thrilling water park boasts a range of slides and rides including a zip-line.
+• the Aquaventure Waterpark at Atlantis, a great place for a more exciting day out.
+It is a thrilling water park that boasts a range of slides and rides including a zip-line.

-The Dolphin Bay at Atlantis The Palm is also an amazing experience you will ever have with dolphins.
+• the Dolphin Bay at Atlantis The Palm, an amazing experience you will ever have with dolphins.
 You can stand in shallow water, enjoy a scuba dive alongside dolphins, sea lions.

 You can also take a guided Dubai Palm Cruise Tour, enjoy incredible views of the Palm, and have a chance to take a photo in front of Atlantis The Palm’s iconic silhouette.